Just changed my call from AK6ZZ to K5AZZ. Moved to Texas (EL09nh) and I didn't want to explain on 6m that I wasn't in California. Lol.

 Current DX statistics:

-Finally received my 300 sticker prior to my five year anniversary as a licensed amateur operator.
-I have 306 worked and 306 confirmed for Mixed DXCC.
+Finally received my 305 sticker prior to my five year anniversary as a licensed amateur operator.
+I have 308 worked and 307 confirmed for Mixed DXCC.
 My statistics on HF with 3800 QSOs in five years means that every 12th QSO is an ATNO.
+I am very bored with HF so my focuses are now on 6m and will be on 160 and 80 this winter.

-Below is a picture of me and my son, Max, who is now three and a half years old (pictured below from almost a eighteen months ago).
+Below is a picture of me and my son, Max, who is now four.
 He is super bright and already speaks Spanish and English fluently.
 We have started Max on French and Mandarin Chinese now as it appears he has a talent like his mother for languages.

 Below is a picture of some of my favorite QSL cards (6m QSLs).